iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

     upload(session, local_path, irods_path)

 .. note::
-	All of the data transfer functions return am :code:`Operations` object containing all to be executed operations.
+	All of the data transfer functions return an :code:`Operations` object, which can be used to execute all operations.
-	With the option :code:`dry_run=True` you can retrieve them without executing the operations.
-This can be useful to check with :code:`Operations.print_summary()`.
+	With the option :code:`dry_run=True` you can retrieve these operations before executing them.
+This enables you to check what will is going to be transferred before the actual transfer using the :code:`Operations.print_summary()` method.

 Download
 --------

-The :doc:`download <api/generated/ibridges.data_operations.download>` function works similar to the upload function.
+The :func:`download` function works similar to the :func:`upload` function.
 Simply define your iRODS path you would like to download and a local destination path.

 .. code-block:: python